yingweiwo

 Additional Infomation

-Strontium ranelate is therapeutically indicated for the treatment of severe osteoperosis in: a) postmenopasual women, and b) adult men, who are at high risk of fractures, for whom treatment with other medical products approved for the treatment of osteoperosis is not possible due to, for example, contraindications or intolerance.
-In postmenopausal women, strontium ranelate can also reduce the risk of vertebral and hip fractures.
+Strontium ranelate is indicated for the treatment of severe osteoporosis in the following populations: a) postmenopausal women; b) adult men at high risk of fracture who are unable to use other approved medications for the treatment of osteoporosis due to contraindications or intolerance.
+In postmenopausal women, strontium ranelate may also reduce the risk of vertebral and hip fractures.

 FDA Label

-Treatment of severe osteoporosis in postmenopausal women at high risk for fracture to reduce the risk of vertebral and hip fractures.
-Treatment of severe osteoporosis in adult men at increased risk of fracture.
-The decision to prescribe strontium ranelate should be based on an assessment of the individual patient's overall risks.
+For the treatment of severe osteoporosis in postmenopausal women at high risk of fracture to reduce the risk of vertebral and hip fractures.
+For the treatment of severe osteoporosis in adult men at increased risk of fracture.
+Prescription of strontium ranelate should be based on an assessment of the patient's overall risk.

 Osteoporosis